sruthiviswanadham/Circulate-the-values-of-N-variables/README.md

 ### Step 2:
 get the correct value from the variables
 ### Step 3:
-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5: